 Lisbon is a compact city and the best way to see it is on foot.
 However, it also has a comprehensive public transport network including trams, funiculars, buses and a metro which easily connects you to various parts of the city.

-Viva Viagam Card // Lisbon’s public transport card is Viva Viagem, a quick and easy way to pay for all your travel.
-The card costs €.50 and can be charged with individual tickets, a day pass (€6.40 / £5.95 / $7.90), or with a balance of up to €40 to use as pay-as-you-go.
+Navegante Card // Lisbon’s public transport card is Navegante, a quick and easy way to pay for all your travel.
+The card costs €.50 and can be charged with individual tickets or day passes.
+You can load a pay-as-you-go balance of up to €40 to use as pay-as-you-go.
+It’s easy to walk most places in Lisbon, so we didn’t think the card was worth it.

 BEST TIME TO GO TO LISBON